memor24/website-backend/README.md

 ![sitemap](https://github.com/memor24/myWebsite-backend/assets/112832477/fac305d9-f99c-488a-8ce9-d4c3f453ba0b)

 # Backend
-## Serverless
+## Lambda Function
-This is a Python code for Lambda serverless function that updates a counter when the page is viewd and stores it in a DynamoDB table like this:
+Since we use the serverless function, also known as FaaS-Function as a Service- this is a Python code for the Lambda serverless function that updates a counter when the page is viewd and stores it in a DynamoDB table like this:

 ![my ddb](https://github.com/memor24/myWebsite-backend/assets/112832477/e1eba4df-9a27-46f2-8681-32054399f111)